 Live Sessions

-- Ask Me Anything (AMA) is a chance for you to virtually connect with the instructors/subject matter experts in real time.
-These will be one to two hour Zoom sessions that will occur throughout the semester at different times and dates.
-The instructor may present on a specific topic or keep the conversation open for questions only from you.
-This will be your chance to ask about their specific module, question, answer, topic, pick their brain etc. We will post announcements throughout the term about upcoming AMA dates.
+An Ask Me Anything (AMA) is a chance for learners to virtually connect with the instructors/subject matter experts in real time.
+These will be one to two hour Zoom sessions that will occur throughout the course at different times and dates.
+The instructor may present on a specific topic or keep the conversation open for questions.
+This will be the learner’s chance to ask about a specific module, question, answer, topic, pick their brain etc.

-Please note that this course does not equate to being a certified infection control practitioner.
-For more information on Certification in Infection Control (CIC) please refer to the CBIC website.
+Please note that completion of this course does not certify the learner as an infection control practitioner.
+For more information on Certification in Infection Control (CIC), please refer to the Certification Board of Infection Control and Epidemiology’s website.

 Program Structure